balancer/code-review/rate-providers/KernelProtocolRateProviders.md

     - [Kernel audits](https://drive.google.com/file/d/1MqenDKmDDb6OcsG-0YTlQAwlfFndSk7J/view)

 ## Context
 Kernel Protocol will be offering a suite of Karak Native LRTs that allow users to restake assets on Karak and receive LRT tokens that can be deployed in further yield-bearing DeFi activities.
-This rate provider is essentially a wrapper with some modifications around `WeETH`. krETHRateProvider calls weETHRateProvider which calls `WeETH`.
-The same is true for ksETHRateProvider.
-This rate provider calls into a wstETHRateProvider, which calls into wsteth.
+The rate providers in this review are essentially wrappers of downstream LST/LRT rate providers. krETHRateProvider calls weETHRateProvider which calls `WeETH`.
+The same is true for ksETHRateProvider, which calls into a wstETHRateProvider, which calls into wsteth.

 ## Review Checklist: Bare Minimum Compatibility
 Each of the items below represents an absolute requirement for the Rate Provider.
 If any of these is unchecked, the Rate Provider is unfit to use.